caiolaytynher/change-theme/README.md

 expression that match the text that will be changed and the second is the changed text itself.
 Make sure to add replacement texts that are similar to the old ones, otherwise the match will fail on multiple uses.
-Here's an example of an possible dictionary entrance:
+Here's an example of a possible dictionary
+entrance:

 ```python
 {